MimsoftArge/class-transformer/README.md

 | `value` | The property value before the transformation.
 | `obj` | The transformation source object.
 | `type` | The transformation type.
+| `options` | The options given to the input transformation method.

 ## Other decorators
 | Signature          | Example                                  | Description